-Refer to the related documents for further information.
+See related documents for further information.

 Add operations and subcontract requirements

-Add operations to, or change existing operations within, a service revision.
+Add operations to, or change existing operations within a service revision.
 Each job may consist of several elements.
 For example, a repair of a pump may consist of three steps.
-First the pump needs to be cleaned, then taken apart and finally put back together again.
+First, the pump needs to be cleaned, then taken apart and finally put back together again.
 The different steps in a service are described in 'Service Revision.
 Connect Materials/Operations' (ECS312).

 An operation can also be defined as a subcontracted operation where the job is performed by another supplier.

-For each subcontracted operation you can define the preferred supplier based on facility group and/or facility.
+For each subcontracted operation, you can define the preferred supplier based on facility group and/or facility.
 This is done in 'Subcontracting.
 Connect Supplier' (ECS018).

 Add materials and purchase requirements

 The material or spare parts used in each service are also described in (ECS312).
-For example, a regular car service may use engine oil, spark plugs and brake pads.
+For example, a regular car service may use engine oil, spark plugs, and brake pads.
 Some of the parts may be held in stock and other parts may have to be purchased.

 Add tool requirements